acarabott/tabToWindow/README.md

 Key command can be changed via chrome://extensions 'Configure commands'

 ## TODO

-	* Restore focus to original window (option?)
-	* Restoring options updates GUI
-	* GUI affects controls and vice versa
+* Account for OS X Menu Bar in window height.
+* Check other OS menu bars